vivaria/edisonrul.ing/docs/source/cards/r/rainbow-dark-dragon.md

 ### Card Rulings

-●Rainbow Dark Dragon's effect to increase its ATK is an Ignition Effect.
+*   Rainbow Dark Dragon's effect to increase its ATK is an Ignition Effect.
-●Removing from play all other DARK monsters you control and in your GY is a cost.
+*   Removing from play all other DARK monsters you control and in your GY is a cost.